MicrosoftDocs/Devices-docs/surface-hub/surface-hub-pack-components.md

 ---
-title: How to pack and ship Surface Hub 50" models
+title: How to pack and ship 50" models of Surface Hub 2S or Surface Hub 3 models
 description: Instructions for packing Surface Hub 2S or Surface Hub 3 for shipment or service. ms.prod: surface-hub
 author: coveminer